unimi-dse/be4dd3dd/README.md

 # DistributionCalculatorAlcons Package

-This package provides a shiny app and a dataset with correlated plot.
+This package provides a shiny app and a dataset with correlated diagram.
 The shiny app helps you to easily calculate the distribution of a sample, with a specific size, mean and you can choose between two types of distribution, Exponential and Normal.
-In the case of Normal disribution, it is important to indicate even the standard deviation, otherwise an error message appears: "invalid number of 'breaks'".
+In case of Normal disribution, it is important to indicate even the standard deviation, otherwise an error message appears: "invalid number of 'breaks'".
-Tha plot
+The other part shows a graphic using the information taken from the dataset about the alcohol consumption.

 ## Installation